 Hallucinations : Are you taking any drugs either legal or illegal?
 This sounds like a reaction to something your body has ingested. ...Read more

 - Talk to a doctor live online for free

 - Involuntary muscle spasms while sleeping

-- Involuntary toe movements
+- Involuntary movements in one specific body part

 - Bowel movements while sleeping